Sohu.com (NASDAQ:SOHU) Sees Strong Trading Volume

-Sohu.com Limited (NASDAQ:SOHU – Get Rating) shares saw unusually-strong trading volume on Monday .
-Approximately 38,563 shares traded hands during mid-day trading, a decline of 87% from the previous session’s volume of 299,888 shares.The stock last traded at $17.66 and had previously closed at $18.00.
+Sohu.com Limited (NASDAQ:SOHU – Get Rating) saw an uptick in trading volume on Tuesday .
+24,423 shares were traded during trading, a decline of 93% from the previous session’s volume of 339,431 shares.The stock last traded at $13.88 and had previously closed at $13.94.

-A number of research firms have recently issued reports on SOHU.
-Citigroup increased their target price on Sohu.com from $25.00 to $28.00 and gave the company a “buy” rating in a report on Tuesday, November 16th.
-StockNews.com lowered shares of Sohu.com from a “buy” rating to a “hold” rating in a report on Wednesday, February 23rd.
-Two equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
-According to MarketBeat, Sohu.com presently has an average rating of “Buy” and an average target price of $25.00.
+SOHU has been the topic of a number of recent analyst reports.
+Citigroup increased their price objective on Sohu.com from $25.00 to $28.00 and gave the company a “buy” rating in a report on Tuesday, November 16th.
+StockNews.com cut Sohu.com from a “buy” rating to a “hold” rating in a research report on Wednesday, February 23rd.
+Two equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+According to MarketBeat, the company has a consensus rating of “Buy” and an average target price of $25.00.

 Sohu.com Ltd. is an online media, search, and game service company, which provides online products and services on PC and mobile devices.
 It provides a network of web properties and community based/Web 2.0 products, which offer the vast Sohu user community a broad array of choices regarding information, entertainment and communication.